 The antenna is connected to the radio modem by way of an RF feeder.
 In choosing the feeder type, one must compromise between the loss caused by the feeder, and the cost, flexibility, and bulk of lower loss feeders.
 To do this, it is often prudent to perform path analysis first, in order to determine how much "spare" signal can be allowed to be lost in the feeder.
 The feeder is also a critical part of the lightning protection system.

 All elevated antennas may be exposed to induced or direct lightning strikes, and correct grounding of the feeder and mast are an essential part of this process.
-Gas discharge lightning arresters should also be fitted to any site that stands elevated or alone, particularly in rural areas.
+Gas discharge lightning arresters should also be fitted to all sites.